jordan-warne/openbsd-mailserver-ansible/README.md

 Make sure to enable DNSSEC at your domain provider!

-First you need to create a TLSA record, you can use this tool to generate one:
+Now you need to create a TLSA record, you can use this tool to generate one:

 https://www.huque.com/bin/gen_tlsa